yvelikova/axway-open-docs/content/en/docs/apim_administration/apigtw_admin/admin_open_logging.md

 * Leg 1 (and subsequent legs) are the interactions between API Gateway and the back-ends.
 * The duration of leg 0 is the overall duration of the entire transaction (as seen by the client).
 * The duration of each subsequent leg is the back-end transaction duration.
-*The duration value for leg 0 minus the sum of the duration of all subsequent legs gives you the total time spent in the API Gateway for that transaction.

 The following diagram shows a typical transaction flow when multiple back-ends are involved.